nealcaren/fightordie/_sources/Volumes/14/05/negro_silent_parade.md

 <li style="text-indent: -1.5rem;">The Negro has never betrayed the flag, attempted to assassinate the President or any official of this government.
 <li style="text-indent: -1.5rem;">We have 60,000 iron and steel workers.
 <li style="text-indent: -1.5rem;">We have 20,000 slaughter and packing house operators.
-<li style="text-indent: -1.5rem;">No land that loves to lynch 'n&#11834;s' can lead the hosts of Almighty God.
+<li style="text-indent: -1.5rem;">No land that loves to lynch 'niggers' can lead the hosts of Almighty God.
 <li style="text-indent: -1.5rem;">Put the spirit of Christ in the making and execution of laws.
 <li style="text-indent: -1.5rem;">Your hands are full of blood.
 <li style="text-indent: -1.5rem;">Mother, do lynchers go to heaven?